 Table of Contents

-Washington, D.C.—Despite fluctuating economic indicators and a recent slowdown in job growth, the National Retail Federation (NRF) remains confident in its forecast of steady retail sales growth for the 2024 holiday season.
-NRF chief economist Jack Kleinhenz says the organization remains confident in its original forecast, issued in October, that projected a holiday sales increase of 2.5% to 3.5%, totaling between $979.5 billion and $989 billion.
+Washington, D.C.—Despite fluctuating economic indicators and a recent slowdown in job growth, the National Retail Federation (NRF) remains confident that the holiday shopping season will be a merry one for retailers.
+NRF chief economist Jack Kleinhenz says the organization is sticking with its original forecast, issued in October, which projected a holiday sales increase of 2.5% to 3.5%, totaling between $979.5 billion and $989 billion.

 “The economy is fundamentally healthy and continues to hold momentum,” Kleinhenz stated in NRF’s November Monthly Economic Review.
 While recent data show slower job gains and a slight dip in GDP growth, Kleinhenz attributed this to temporary disruptions, including hurricanes and labor strikes, and said that broader economic indicators remain strong.